Tell me your landscape and I’ll tell you who you are.

 Integrated Wealth Advisor

 Callie holds a Bachelor of Arts degree in Organizational Communication from Creighton University where she graduated cum laude.
-She went on to earn a Juris Doctor from the Creighton University School of Law.
-Callie is a member of the Minnesota State Bar Association and of Phi Delta Phi, an international legal fraternity.
-In addition, she holds an MBA from Kaplan University.
-Callie is a member of the Junior League of Minneapolis.
+She went on to earn a Juris Doctor from the Creighton University School of Law, and is a member of Phi Delta Phi, an international legal fraternity.
+In addition, Callie holds an MBA from Kaplan University, and the Certified Financial Planner™ designation granted through the Certified Financial Planner Board of Standards.

-Callie joined CCM having most recently worked as Tax Staff Accountant at a South Dakota company.
+Callie joined CCM after serving as a Tax Staff Accountant at a South Dakota company.
 As a law student and undergraduate, Callie clerked with the Kellogg & Palzer firm in Omaha, Nebraska, and worked with the SilverStone Company as a human capital consultant.
-Callie grew up in Northwest Iowa, and now resides in the Twin Cities with her husband, Aaron.
-She is a fan of Minnesota sports teams, enjoys cooking and spending time with her family, friends and faithful Labrador, Brin.
+Callie grew up in Northwest Iowa, and now telecommutes from Omaha where she resides with her husband, Aaron.
+She is a fan of Minnesota sports teams, enjoys cooking and spending time with her family, friends and her faithful Labrador, Brin.

 Client Servicing Representative